SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 #### Hints and Guidelines

-It is very important when facing such types of tasks where some coordinates are given to pay attention to **the order** in which they are submitted, and to properly understand which of the coordinates we will use and how.
+It is very important when facing such types of tasks where some coordinates are given to pay attention to **the order** in which they are submitted and to properly understand which of the coordinates we will use and how.
 In this case, the input is in order **x1, y1, x2, y2, x3, y3**.
 If we do not follow this sequence, the solution becomes incorrect.
 First, we write the code that reads the input data:

 ![](assets/chapter-8-1-images/01.Triangle-area-03.png)

 We have to calculate **the side** and **the height** of the triangle.
 From the pictures, as well as the condition **`y2 = y3`**, we notice that the one **side** is always parallel to the horizontal axis.
 This means that its **length** is equal to the length of the segment between its coordinates **`x2` and `x3`**, which is equal to the difference between the larger and the smaller coordinates.
 Analogically, we can calculate **the height**.
 It will always be equal to the difference between **`y1` and `y2`** (or **`y3`**, as they are equal).
-Since we do not know if **`x2`** is greater than **`x3`**, or **`y1`** will be below or above the triangle side, we will use **the absolute values** of the difference to always get positive numbers, because one segment cannot have a negative length.
+Since we do not know if **`x2`** is greater than **`x3`**, or **`y1`** will be below or above the triangle side, we will use **the absolute values** of the difference to always get positive numbers because one segment cannot have a negative length.

 ![](assets/chapter-8-1-images/01.Triangle-area-04.png)

 we will calculate it using our familiar formula for finding an **area of a triangle**.
 An important thing to consider is that although we get only integers at an input, **the area** will not always be an integer.
 That's why we use a variable of **`double`** type for the area.
-We have to convert the right side of the equation, because if we give whole numbers as equation parameters, our result will also be an integer.
+We have to convert the right side of the equation because if we give whole numbers as equation parameters, our result will also be an integer.

 ![](assets/chapter-8-1-images/01.Triangle-area-05.png)